Beech Settlement: Early settlers

 Beech Settlement's first pioneer families arrived in the late 1820s.
 Most of them were free blacks and mixed-race people from North Carolina and Virginia who migrated west due to more oppressive government acts against free blacks following Nat Turner's slave rebellion in 1831.
-Specifically, they were also mixed with European and Native American (Saponi, Catawba, Tuscarora) ancestry.
 They settled in the unclaimed government lands in northwest Rush County, Indiana.
 By 1830 fourteen black families (91 individuals) were living in Ripley Township; by the mid-1830s most of the township's early black population of nearly 400 people had already arrived.

 Many members of the Beech community were connected through kinship and friendship ties to families in North Carolina and Virginia.
 Among the earliest to arrive in what became Beech Settlement were the Roberts, Jeffries, Watkins, and Winslow families.
 Several members of the Roberts family migrated west at different times from the 1820s into the 1840s, but those who came in the mid-1820s were part of the great migration from North Carolina, Virginia, and Maryland.

 Elijah Roberts migrated from Northampton County, North Carolina, to western Ohio in 1825.
 By 1830 he and some of his relatives, including brothers Anthony, James D., and John Sr., were living in Ripley Township, Indiana, where they had purchased government lands and formed Beech Settlement.
 Willis Roberts, who was also among the community's early settlers, purchased 160 acre in 1830; about six months later, his cousin, Anthony Roberts (Elijah's brother), claimed 80 acre; and within a year the Beech community could claim additional property owners.
 Others such as the David Winslow family migrated to the settlement from Randolph County, North Carolina, around 1833–34.
 Sterling Watkins [Wadkins], another early pioneer, migrated from Greensville County, Virginia, and established his family at Beech Settlement, where he became one of its wealthiest landowners.
 Other surnames of Beech Settlement's early residents included Jeffries, Jones, Archey, Hill, Walden, Winburn, Brooks, Tootle, Bobson, Moss, Cary, Lassiter, Watkins, and Davis, among others.

 By the end of 1833, eighteen blacks had purchased 1,563 acres in the area that became known as Beech Settlement.
 Quaker settlers who arrived earlier had already acquired most of the desirable land, so the later arrivals purchased less-desirable property on poorly drained soil, although it was still fertile.
 The final purchase of inexpensive government lands in the vicinity of Beech Settlement occurred in 1833–34.

 In 1835 Elijah Roberts, Willis Roberts, Hansel Roberts, and Micajah Walden journeyed with other Beech men about 40 mi northwest to Hamilton County, Indiana, in search of new lands.
 Elijah and Hansel Roberts and Micajah Walden made an initial purchase of 400 acre of land in Hamilton County's Jackson Township.
 They were among the founders of what became known as Roberts Settlement.
 Within a year the men's families had moved to the new Hamilton County settlement to join them.